shawngraham/hist3812-f22/content/syllabus/gpt3.md

 For 'player agent' perhaps we should think about who the 'ideal reader' is of your experience, as in Jayanth's terms... are you designing for a person much like yourself?
 What's your position in the world?
 How does that affect how you imagine one might approach what you're designing?

 The other blocks that constrain a game-based experience might be usefully re-written depending on the conventions of whatever approach you are taking.
 The key thing, after mapping all of these out, is to ask yourself, how do these elements all combine to enable some ways of curating the past and not others?
 What choices have they forced me to make about what is _important_?
-Form shapes content, McCall tells us, and the HPS allows you to formalize your answer to this question: 'how did the [you] employ [your] skills and talents in the medium to communicate the past in a [playful] history?'
+Form shapes content, McCall tells us, and the HPS allows you to formalize your answer to this question: 'how did [you] employ [your] skills and talents in the medium to communicate the past in a [playful] history?'

 I'll admit that I often _do_ before I _think_ or reflect on what I've done.
 With digital techs, it often takes a long period of farting around with things before you really get to grips on how things work.
 But once you start getting a sense of the possibilities, that's when it's time to start plotting out how it all works.

-### A Comic
+### Fart Around and Maybe Find Out?

 For the rest of this tutorial, I'll gently adapt [Robert Gonsalves' tutorial on how to make a comic strip with AI](https://towardsdatascience.com/using-ai-to-create-new-comic-strips-without-writing-any-code-cc669bb317a7).

-The _craft_ of what we do lies in the construction of the 'prompt', sometimes called 'prompt engineering' (and note I can't ask GPT-3 what 'prompt engineering' is because the term emerged _after_ the creation of GPT-3 and the need to craft cunning prompts).
+Now, you may have taken HIST2809: The Historian's Craft.
+The _craft_ of what we do in this case lies in the construction of the 'prompt', sometimes called 'prompt engineering' (and note I can't ask GPT-3 what 'prompt engineering' is because the term emerged _after_ the creation of GPT-3 and the need to craft cunning prompts).

 First thing's first: Get an account with [OpenAI](https://beta.openai.com/).
 This will give you $18 worth of credits to play with.
 Everytime you create a generation, a microscopicly small amount of money pays for the computing time.
 (Speaking of computing time, the environmental impacts of training such models is [huuuuuge](https://arxiv.org/abs/2007.03051) which also prompts me to ask: should we even be doing this?).